tomato42/tls13-spec/draft-ietf-tls-tls13.md

 %%% Authentication Messages
        struct {
             digitally-signed struct {
-               opaque session_hash[hash_length];
+               opaque handshake_hash[hash_length];
             }
        } CertificateVerify;

-> Where session_hash is as described in {{the-handshake-hash}
+> Where session_hash is as described in {{the-handshake-hash} and includes the messages sent or received, starting at ClientHello and up to, but not including, this message, including the type and length fields of the handshake messages.
+This is a digest of the concatenation of all the Handshake structures (as defined in
-sent or received, starting at ClientHello and up to, but not including, this message, including the type and length fields of the handshake messages.
-This is a digest of the concatenation of all the Handshake structures (as defined in {{handshake-protocol}}) exchanged thus far.
+{{handshake-protocol}}) exchanged thus far.
 The digest MUST be the Hash used as the basis for HKDF.

 > The context string for the signature is "TLS 1.3, server CertificateVerify".
 A hash of the handshake messages is signed rather than the messages themselves